Deferred Compensation Board

-The initial meeting of Deferred Compensation Board is scheduled for Wednesday, November 6, 2019 at 3:30 p.m. at the Satula Avenue Government Building Training Room.
-Meeting dates for 2020 will be established at the first meeting.
-To view the agenda click HERE
+The next meeting of Deferred Compensation Board is scheduled for Wednesday, February 17, 2021 at 3:30 p.m. via WebEx and YouTube LiveStream.
+To view the agenda click HERE.

 - 457 Deferred Compensation Plan, which is comprised solely of employee contributions.
 There is no vesting period.

 - 401(a) ACCGOV Matching Fund, which is comprised solely of employer funds not to exceed one percent of employee salary.
 There is a five‐year graduated vesting schedule at 20% per year.

 - 401(a) Management Plan Defined Contribution, which is comprised solely of employer funds and based on contractual agreement with employees that meet the criteria for participation.
 Employees are vested on the first day of employment.